OriginTrail/ChatDKG/examples/langchain/README.md

 # ChatDKG Project README

+This example shows a basic extractive question answering application built with OriginTrail Knowledge Assets and Langchain.
-This example walks you through the process of creating a knowledge asset on the Origintrail decentralized knowledge graph and searching the knowledge asset using the power of Langchain and OpenAI.
+It walks you through the process of creating a single Knowledge Asset on the OriginTrail Decentralized Knowledge Graph and necessary indexing operations to enable extractive question answering (EQA) using natural language based semantic search (such as in the form of asking a question) over the Knowledge Asset content using Langchain and Milvus Vector DB.

+In contrast to generative QA systems such as ChatGPT, an extractive system doesn't "hallucinate", rather only extracts content from within the verifiable Knowledge Asset.
+Additionally, to extend the extractive approach, we also demonstrate an "extract & summarize" approach that takes the extracted content from the Knowledge Asset and submits it to an LLM (in this case OpenAI) to summarize.

 ## Pre-requisites

 - NodeJS v16 or higher.
 - Python 3.10 or higher.
+- Access to an OriginTrail DKG node.
+You can setup your own by following instructions [here](https://docs.origintrail.io/decentralized-knowledge-graph-layer-2/testnet-node-setup-instructions/setup-instructions-dockerless)
 - An account on [Milvus](https://cloud.zilliz.com/orgs).

 ## Installation